Standard hydrogen electrode: Nernst equation for SHE

 This redox reaction occurs at a platinized platinum electrode.

-The electrode is dipped in an acidic solution and pure hydrogen gas is bubbled through it.
-The concentration of both the reduced form and oxidised form is maintained at unity.
+The electrode is immersed in the acidic solution and pure hydrogen gas is bubbled over its surface.
+The concentration of both the reduced and oxidised forms of hydrogen are maintained at unity.
 That implies that the pressure of hydrogen gas is 1 bar (100 kPa) and the activity coefficient of hydrogen ions in the solution is unity.
 The activity of hydrogen ions is their effective concentration, which is equal to the formal concentration times the activity coefficient.
 These unit-less activity coefficients are close to 1.00 for very dilute water solutions, but usually lower for more concentrated solutions.

 As the general form of the Nernst equation at equilibrium is the following: